ninech/academy/02-kubernetes/exercise2.md

 # 4

-Now lets delete everything again you created and change the Service db and web a bit.
+Now lets delete everything again you created and change the Service *db* and *words* a bit.
+The two ClusterIP type services.
-Add clusterIP: None under the type and apply it again.
+Add clusterIP: None under the spec.type and apply it again.
 What difference do you see in the browser?
-What are those IPs?
+What are those IPs in the words?

 Delete everything again when you are done.